Curtiss A-18 Shrike

 The Curtiss A-18 Model 76A Shrike II was a 1930s United States twin-engine ground-attack aircraft.
-It was the production test version of that company's A-14 Shrike.
+It was the production test version of Curtiss' A-14 Shrike.

 Design and development

 In the years leading up to World War II, the United States Army Air Corps were interested in attack aircraft capable of carrying larger bomb loads with greater firepower.
 The attack aircraft design standard essentially became a light bomber with firepower only slightly less than the medium bombers being developed as the standard .30 in machine gun generally was replaced by .50 in ones on new aircraft in development.

 The Curtiss YA-14 prototype that emerged in 1935 was one of the first single-mission attack aircraft.
 Although it looked purposeful with its slender fuselage, thin nose, and sleek streamlining, the A-14 was hampered by a lack of power, despite its two 775 hp Wright Whirlwind radial engines.
 Nevertheless, the prototype was able to achieve a maximum speed of 254 mph, outstripping the front line Boeing P-26 Peashooter fighter by 20 mph.
 Re-engined with 735 hp Curtiss R-1670-5 engines, it was delivered to the Army under serial number 36-146.